 Generally Training run from long to short.
 This falls into my distance running paradigm.
 I believe that you’ll avoid injury better by starting easy and slowly increasing intensity as you reduce volume.
 However, there are many good sprinting programs that focus on speed first, and being able to maintain speed later.
 That is after all what makes a good sprinter, being able to acclerate fast, and then maintain that that speed till the finish line.

 For those new to the idea of breaking your training plan up into different periods that build on each other, there are some very easy principals to follow in Jack Daniel’s “Running Formula.”
 He sets 24 weeks as an ideal training period and gives some ideas on how to shorten it if you don’t have that luxery.
 I like a little more time than he recommends for phase 1 (depending on the goal mileage that the athlete needs to build up to), and I like to add on a 1-3 week tapering phase that tends to shorten phases 2-4 slightly.
 Keep in mind that his book is aimed primarily at distance runners.
 Below are some links that will give you some ideas on how to go about writing a plan for an athlete focused more on the sprinting events.
+Links

 Different Models